Maurya Empire: Bindusara

-Unlike his father Chandragupta (who at a later stage converted to Jainism), Bindusara believed in the Ajivika sect.
-Bindusara's guru Pingalavatsa (Janasana) was a Brahmin of the Ajivika sect.
-Bindusara's wife, Queen Subhadrangi (Queen Dharma/ Aggamahesi) was a Brahmin also of the Ajivika sect from Champa (present Bhagalpur district).
+Unlike his father Chandragupta (who at a later stage converted to Jainism), Bindusara believed in the Ajivika religion.
+Bindusara's guru Pingalavatsa (Janasana) was a Brahmin of the Ajivika religion.
+Bindusara's wife, Empress Subhadrangi was a Brahmin also of the Ajivika religion from Champa (present Bhagalpur district).
 Bindusara is credited with giving several grants to Brahmin monasteries (Brahmana-bhatto).

 Historical evidence suggests that Bindusara died in the 270s BCE.
 According to Upinder Singh, Bindusara died around 273 BCE.
 Alain Daniélou believes that he died around 274 BCE.
 Sailendra Nath Sen believes that he died around 273–272 BCE, and that his death was followed by a four-year struggle of succession, after which his son Ashoka became the emperor in 269–268 BCE.
-According to the Mahavamsa, Bindusara reigned for 28 years.
+According to the Mahāvaṃsa, Bindusara reigned for 28 years.
 The Vayu Purana, which names Chandragupta's successor as "Bhadrasara", states that he ruled for 25 years.